psht13/avl-tree-project/README.md

 # Avl Tree Project

-Implementation and Optimization of an AVL Tree in the Node.js Environment for Use in Search Systems: Algorithmic Approach and Practical Application.
+Implementation and Optimization of an AVL Tree in the Node.js Environment.